eMbedded Visual C++ Project File

 VCP files are used for saving and loading development progress, as well as building Windows CE applications.
 They can be converted into .VCPROJ files using Visual Studio 2005 and later.

-A VCP file is a data file used by Casio ClassPad graphing calculators, which include ClassPad 300, ClassPad 330, and fx-CP400 calculators.
+A VCP file may also be a data file used by Casio ClassPad graphing calculators, which include ClassPad 300, ClassPad 330, and fx-CP400 calculators.
 It may contain eActivity data or a backup of all the data on a ClassPad device.
 VCP files are saved in the proprietary Virtual ClassPad (VCP) format and are only supported by the ClassPad graphing calculator and ClassPad software.

 You will most likely only encounter a VCP data file if you own a Casio ClassPad graphing calculator.
 You may also encounter the file if you use the ClassPad Manager for ClassPad II program, which emulates the calculator in Windows or macOS.